For corporations and organizations, this is a period of significant change. This involves moving to...

-Microsoft expands its cybersecurity efforts to 23 nations to bridge the cybersecurity skills gap
+Microsoft expands cybersecurity to bridge cybersecurity skill gap

 Cybersecurity is still a major concern for governments, corporations, and individuals all across the world.
 Cybercriminals have become more skilled, and the threat environment has become more diversified, ranging from supply chain disruptions to ransomware attacks.
 These issues are compounded by a labor shortage; there simply aren’t enough people with the necessary cybersecurity skills to fill unfilled positions.